JeremyChuaWX/gossip/README.md

 ### Comment

-A comment is the basic form of interaction on the forum.
+A comment is the basic form of interaction on the forum and can be replied to by other comments.
-It has a title and a body.
-A comment can be replied to by other comments.

 ### Post